nenning/DoubleClickFix/readme.md

 ---

+## ℹ️ Valve Anti-Cheat (VAC) Compatibility

+### What **DoubleClickFix** Does
+This application uses a **low-level mouse hook** to intercept and process mouse input events.
+It adjusts the behavior of specific clicks based on a user-defined delay, ensuring that only intentional clicks are registered.
+The tool does not interact with or manipulate other processes.

+### What VAC Scans For
+Valve Anti-Cheat is designed to detect:
+- **Known cheating software**: Programs that directly modify game memory, inject code, or manipulate game data.
+- **Unauthorized third-party processes**: Applications that interfere with or manipulate the game in unintended ways.

+### Why This Shouldn't Be an Issue
+DoubleClickFix operates independently of any game and does not interact with game files, memory, or processes.
+It only modifies mouse input at the system level to address hardware issues, which is outside the scope of VAC detection.

+**Disclaimer**: While DoubleClickFix is unlikely to trigger VAC, always use third-party tools responsibly and at your own discretion.
+For official information, refer to Valve's [VAC documentation](https://help.steampowered.com/en/faqs/view/571A-97DA-70E9-FF74).

+---

 ## 💡 Tips
 - Check logs for detailed information on device IDs and other runtime details.
 - Experiment with different delay settings to optimize for your specific hardware issues.